Safe Haven needs YOUR support!

 Why We Need YOU

 For 11 of the last 12 years, CFS’ Safe Haven program has relied on federal grants from the Department of Justice's Office on Violence against Women (OVW) to provide about 80% of the total funding for the program.
 From 2003 – 2014, the OVW awarded 25 three-year grants annually to Safe Haven programs across the country.
 Another program, the Justice for Families grant program, also awarded 25 grants nationwide.
 During the last funding cycle (2014), the Safe Haven grant program was merged with the Justice for Families grant program, reducing the number of total yearly grants available for both programs from 50 to 25 nationwide.
 For these reasons, this year’s grant process was particularly competitive.
 CFS’ Safe Haven program was competing with 129 other Safe Haven and non-Safe Haven programs for just 25 nationwide grants.
 We submitted a strong application, but ultimately were unsuccessful and did not receive funding for FY 2016-17.

 It is not unusual for OVW to take a one-year break from funding existing programs in order to fund new programs.
-We have been in communication with OVW and reapplied for funding in January 2017.
+We have been in communication with OVW and reapplied for federal funding in January 2017.
 We feel very confident about our application.
 CFS will be notified in September 2017 of their decision.
 If received, FY 2017-18 funding would begin October 1, 2017.

-Since learning of our loss of federal funding, we have secured some stop-gap funding from local courts in Antrim, Benzie, Grand Traverse, Leelanau, Kalkaska, and Manistee Counties to help keep our program open and affordable to the families we serve.
-We have also received donations from numerous individuals, law firms, local businesses, organizations, and other community partners throughout northern Michigan (complete list below).
+Since learning of our loss of federal funding, we have secured some funding from local courts in Antrim, Benzie, Grand Traverse, Leelanau, Kalkaska, and Manistee Counties to help keep our program open and affordable to the families we serve.
+We have also received donations from numerous individuals, local businesses, organizations, and other community partners throughout northern Michigan (complete list below).
 We continue to apply for grants and reach out to others for financial support.